marijnh/Eloquent-JavaScript/10_modules.md

 {{index "ES modules"}}

-Since ECMAScript 2015, JavaScript supports two different types of programs. _Scripts_ behave in the old way: their bindings are defined in the global scope, and they have no way to directly reference other scripts. _Modules_ get their own separate scope, and support the `import` and `export` keywords, which aren't available in scripts, to declare their dependencies and interface.
-This module system is usually called _ES modules_ (where “ES” stands for “ECMAScript”).
+Since ECMAScript 2015, JavaScript supports two different types of programs. _Scripts_ behave in the old way: their bindings are defined in the global scope, and they have no way to directly reference other scripts. _Modules_ get their own separate scope and support the `import` and `export` keywords, which aren't available in scripts, to declare their dependencies and interface.
+This module system is usually called _ES modules_ (where _ES_ stands for ECMAScript).

 A modular program is composed of a number of such modules, wired together via their imports and exports.

 {{index "Date class", "weekDay module"}}

-This example module converts between day names and numbers (as returned by `Date`'s `getDay` method).
+The following example module converts between day names and numbers (as returned by `Date`'s `getDay` method).
 It defines a constant which is not part of its interface, and two functions which are.
 It has no dependencies.

 ```
 const names = ["Sunday", "Monday", "Tuesday", "Wednesday",